 In 2023, Google announced the retirement of Universal Analytics and told everyone to migrate to Google Analytics 4, commonly known as GA4.

-So, everyone waited and then ultimately rushed to migrate to Google Analytics 4, which wasn’t a finished product when the migration push started.
+And so, everyone waited and then ultimately rushed to migrate to Google Analytics 4, which wasn’t a finished product when the push for migration started.

-But everyone was bracing themselves to weather the new changes, and most people managed to launch their new GA4 properties ahead of the migration deadline for standard (i.e., free) accounts.
+But everyone was bracing themselves to weather the new changes, and most people managed to get their new GA4 properties launched ahead of the migration deadline for standard (i.e. free) accounts.

 If you or your company had a large or complex property, or worse, both, you had to work with a partner like us to ensure all your analytics were migrated correctly.

-Let me break down how we did the Google Analytics 4 migration.
-It will become essential to know why Google will delete your property’s data on July 1, 2024.
+Let me break down how we did the Google Analytics 4 migration, as it will become essential to know Why Google will delete your property’s data on the first of July 2024.

 What is Google going to delete?